sbrl/twitter-academic-downloader/README.md

 Once the downloader has finished, you'll be prompted to execute a Bash script to post-process the data.
 By default this script is called `post-process.sh`, and you should be prompted as to the exact command you need to copy and paste to run it - regardless of your current working directory.

-The purpose of this script is to deduplicate downloaded users and places after the downloader has finished. `post-process.sh` can be safely deleted once it has been executed.
+The purpose of this script is to deduplicate downloaded tweets, users, and places after the downloader has finished. `post-process.sh` can be safely deleted once it has been executed.
 Windows users should investigate the Windows Subsystem for Linux or Git Bash.

 ## Data anonymisation